Ray Anthony: Music

-Anthony lasted less than a year in the group, leaving without return in 1941 after six months due to him not getting along with Miller.
-He then briefly played with Jimmy Dorsey before he joined the U.S. Navy in 1942 during World War II as Miller also joined the Army, organizing another famous military band before his 1944 disappearance over the English Channel.
+Anthony lasted less than a year in the group, leaving without return in 1941 after six months over not getting along with Miller.
+He then briefly played with Jimmy Dorsey before he joined the U.S. Navy in 1942 during World War II (with Miller joining the Army and organizing his famous military band before his plane's 1944 disappearance over the English Channel.)
 While in the Navy, Anthony entertained troops in the Royal Hawaiian Hotel.

-After the war, he remained in the navy for one more year, and upon being discharged formed his own group, The Ray Anthony Orchestra which became popular in the early 1950s with "The Bunny Hop" (#13 on Billboard, #34 on Cash Box), "Hokey Pokey", and the memorable theme from the radio/television police detective series Dragnet, which reached no. 2 on Billboard and no. 7 in the UK.
+After the war, he remained in the Navy for one more year, and upon being discharged formed his own group, The Ray Anthony Orchestra, which became popular in the early 1950s with "The Bunny Hop" (#13 on Billboard, #34 on Cash Box), "Hokey Pokey", and the memorable theme from the radio/television police detective series Dragnet, which reached no. 2 on Billboard and no. 7 in the UK.
 He had a No. 2 chart hit on Billboard with a recording of the tune "At Last" in 1952, which also reached no. 20 on Cash Box; it was the highest charting pop version of the song in the U.S. His 1962 recording "Worried Mind" received considerable radio airplay, reaching no. 20 on the Billboard Adult Contemporary chart.